alphagov/data-standards-authority/content/guidance/tcop10/index.html.md

 - automated decision making using the [Ethics, Transparency and Accountability Framework for Automated Decision-Making](https://www.gov.uk/government/publications/ethics-transparency-and-accountability-framework-for-automated-decision-making/ethics-transparency-and-accountability-framework-for-automated-decision-making)

+### Include technical debt in your prioritisation

+Technical debt can build up over time and make your service harder to maintain.
+Look at the hidden technical debt that may exist in your data processing and wherever possible simplify your data processing.

+Highlight technical debt and data processing issues so that appropriate spending is allocated to fix long-term issues.
+Look at the hidden technical debt that may exist in your data processing and wherever possible simplify your data processing.

 ### Agreeing and exiting supplier contracts